olegantonyan/mpz/README.md

 mpris_blacklist: ["wireplumber"]
 ```

 This will ignore commands issued by Wireplumber.
-Starting with version around 0.5 it has a feature that cannot be disabled - whenever the audio device disconnects it issues an MPRIS Pause command.
+Starting around version 0.5, it has a feature that cannot be disabled - whenever the audio device disconnects it issues an MPRIS Pause command.
 Until they make it configurable, blocking wireplumber is a viable workaround if you also find this feature annoying.

 </details>